in

 • Metrosideros can be air-layered in spring.

-Metrosideros Varieties to Grow
+Metrosideros varieties to grow

 • Metrosideros excelsus, Christmas tree.
 Erect, freely benching tree, spreading with age; elliptic leaves yo 4 inches, semi-glossy, dark green above, densely white-felted beneath; many-flowered cymes with crimson filaments and golden anthers; grows to 15-20 feet tall and almost as wide.